 Paint the Ceiling

-Somewhere along the line people got into the habit of painting ceilings white - and while a white ceiling is always a fine option, it's not the only one!
-Ceiling offer terrific decorating opportunities and shouldn't be ignored.
+Somewhere along the line, people got into the habit of painting ceilings white--and while a white ceiling is always a fine option, it's not the only one!
+Ceilings offer terrific decorating opportunities and shouldn't be ignored.
 Sometimes all you need is to mix your wall color with some white for a subtle effect, but if it suits the room consider painting a wild pattern on the ceiling.
 Stripes and chevrons add a graphic punch to plain ceilings and can make a room look longer or wider depending on which way you paint them.
 Stencils are also a great option as they offer the opportunity to decorate with intricate designs without having to purchase and install wallpaper.
-Using stencils on the ceiling can be an exercise in frustration however the finished product can’t be beat.
+Using stencils on the ceiling can be an exercise in frustration however the finished product can’t be beaten.
 Check out this website for examples.

 Paint a Piece of Furniture